EleanorSC/Epigenomics-of-brain-ageing-tissue-concordance/README.md

    DNAm concordance; and
 5. an interactive web application for querying and visualising the resulting resource.

+## Prototype resource

+The current repository contains a **developmental prototype** of the TRACE-CpG database and web application.

+The prototype was assembled from a subset of published resources to establish and test:

+- data structures;
+- tissue and brain-region harmonisation;
+- CpG annotation;
+- visualisation approaches;
+- database querying;
+- data extraction procedures; and
+- the interactive application architecture.

+The prototype should therefore not be interpreted as the final systematically identified TRACE-CpG evidence base.

 ## Repositry

 This repository aims to curate a database of all published CpG-site correlations between peripheral tissues (blood, buccal) and brain regions (prefrontal cortex, superior temporal gyrus, entorhinal cortex, cerebellum), compiled from published cross-tissue methylation studies to date.

-At present the prototype database is built from published correlations from the following studies:
+The initial development of TRACE-CpG has been informed by published matched-tissue DNAm analyses from the following studies:

 - Hannon E, et al. (2015). *Epigenetics*, **10**(11), 1024–1032.
 DOI: [10.1080/15592294.2015.1100786](https://doi.org/10.1080/15592294.2015.1100786)